ZEISS/LibCZI_NET/dotnet/docfx/docs/getting-started.md

 - ContentFileType: The format.
 - Name: Logical name.

-You can also retrieve a specific attahment by locating its index using its GUID or name:
+You can also retrieve a specific attachment by locating its index using its GUID or name:

 ```cs
     Guid thumbnailGuid = new Guid("{ffffffff-ffff-ffff-ffff-ffffffff}");